NathanHM/maedras-vault/content/Religion/Gods/Thalana.md

 - **Truths Are Veiled**: Not all is as it seems; question appearances.
 - **Embrace Mystery**: Secrets are treasures; uncover them with reverence.
 ## Clergy and Worship
-Thalana’s clergy often work as advisors, dream interpreters, or spies.
+Thalana's clergy often work as advisors, dream interpreters, or spies.
 Worship includes rituals to seek guidance through dreams or uncover hidden truths.
 ## Rituals
-- **Dreamer’s Night**: A ceremony inviting Thalana to share visions or omens through dreams.
+- **Dreamer's Night**: A ceremony inviting Thalana to share visions or omens through dreams.
-- **The Shadow’s Insight**: A ritual for those seeking hidden knowledge, involving meditation or symbolic offerings.
+- **The Shadow's Insight**: A ritual for those seeking hidden knowledge, involving meditation or symbolic offerings.